 As a material bank, companies can reduce costs

-According to the C2C approach, according to the sharing or deposit principle, companies make the use of the machines available to consumers for a certain period of time.
+According to the C2C approach, and thus the sharing or deposit principle, companies make the use of the machines available to consumers for a certain period of time.
 The machines are then taken back by the manufacturers through a corresponding take-back system.
-For example, 10.000 washes are sold to the customer.
+For example, a number of washes is sold to the customer.
 In this way, the materials can be returned to the technical cycle and valuable raw materials can be recycled.

 Manufacturers can thus drastically reduce their costs and design better products right from the start using better materials.
 You no longer have to compete with cheap products from Asia.
 It is therefore a great prejudice that Cradle to Cradle products are more expensive.
 On the contrary, they are on average around 20% cheaper.